ZaqSiefs/data-structures/notes.md

 # Overview

 ## What is a Data Structure?
-a data structure is a way of organizing data so that it can be used effectively.
+a data structure is a way of storing and organizing data so that it can be used effectively.

+1. Mathematical/Logical models or Abstract data types

 ## Why Data Structures?